Alwin-Lin/development-debug-androidTest/README.md

 * Add CTS to path in windows
 * Check if all those work with by launching the .bat
 ### Straight up debugging in Android studio ###
+Android Studio allows debuging without source or libaries.
 Before you start, make sure you have CTS downloaded

 Open up Android Studio, top left corner, File> Profile or debug APK.
 Pick an APK form the testcases folder, and let Android Studio do it's work.
 After that is done, you should be able to manually atatch a debugger onto the java code, if you provided the java libaries it required.
 ## Develop CTS test model by Android Studio